Specialty Coffee: the 3 Different Types of Specialty Coffee

 To help simplify things a little bit, specialty coffees can be put into different varieties.

 The way those varieties are defined follows the same principles used for wine.
 Just like wine, the concept of appellation (“designation of origin”) is used for coffee.
 It guarantees the origins and authenticity of the product.

-To qualify for a specific appellation, a wine must fulfil a whole list of standards regarding its production methods, treatment, and so on.
+To qualify for a specific appellation, a wine must fulfill a whole list of standards regarding its production methods, treatment, and so on.

 It’s the same for Specialty Coffee!

-Specialty coffees can fall into one of three distinct categories, or appellations:
+Specialty coffees can fall into one of three distinct certifications, or appellations:

 – Label Coffee –